Vision and Ethos

 Learning outside the classroom and beyond the school timetable is indispensable for developing the whole person.
 We provide our students with a wide range of experiences including outdoor education and a variety of fitness and sporting activities, including cycling, to enable them to enjoy and value healthy living.
 We also provide activities designed to promote expression, confidence and creativity.
 These include our emphasis on Expressive and Performing Arts.
 We want our school and its facilities to become a hub for the community in its recreational and leisure pursuits.

 We are expanding our use of electronic resources, including hand-held devices, interactive whiteboards, iPads and personal computers to enable students to learn in ways suited to the new technologically literate generation.
 We will provide a blended learning environment combining e-learning and traditional methods.
 This will enable more self-paced and differentiated learning.
 Students and teachers will be able to engage in audio and video conferencing with children in other classrooms and around the world.
 The school will minimise the use of paper and maximise multisensory learning and differentiation.

 Our stakeholders’ views and input is vital to improving our school.
 We are a listening school and are using student voice to drive improvement.
-We continually strive to enable parents and other stakeholders to influence our development.
+We continually strive to enable parents, carers and other stakeholders to influence our development.